coralproject/talk/docs/source/integrating/authentication.md

 There are four strategies to choose from when it comes to user authentication:

 #### Talk Email Authentication
 Best when you want Talk to manage all user registration, creation and authentication.
 Requires the least amount of setup and configuration.
 Users register by creating a Username (must be unique across users, no spaces or special chars), Email, and Password and are stored in Talk’s database.
-Optionally - you can require an email verification step at time of account creation. *Plugins required: `talk-plugin-local-auth`, `talk-plugin-auth`*
+Optionally - you can require an email verification step at time of account creation. *Plugins required: [talk-plugin-auth](/talk/plugin/talk-plugin-local-auth), [talk-plugin-auth](/talk/plugin/talk-plugin-auth)*

 #### Social Sign-in (FaceBook or Google via Passport Middleware)